vsergeev/luaradio/new-to-sdr.md

-Aircraft use a position reporting system called [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast) which is centered at 1090 MHz (Mode-S) in the UHF band.
+Aircraft use a position reporting system called [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast) which is centered at 1090 MHz (for "Mode-S" transmissions) in the UHF band.
 The 1090 MHz Mode-S transmissions use a 50 kHz wide [pulse position modulation](https://en.wikipedia.org/wiki/Pulse-position_modulation).

 Other notable allocations in the UHF band include those for satellite